 It is likely they finally stopped here, unable to move on, but with the hopes of being found.
 And for the next 13 years no one finds them.

 Interested in my upcoming book?
-The Second Atlantis, thriller set in the times of Alexander The Great.
+The Atlantis Papyrus, a thriller set in the times of Alexander The Great.

 Notes and Commentary

 - While the Mengel pass appears to be “passable” on Google Earth, in reality it looks somewhat like this!

 - Mahood has lot more information on route N3.
 I differ in my opinion in that I think they descended the Canyon — a tired party is not likely to be thinking as logically like an experienced hiker.
 It seems reasonable to me that they preferred any route that descended.

 - They found a wine bottle and a bud light beer bottle at the bluff, my guess is the group used the bottles for water storage and carried it in case they found water somewhere.

 - When I see the terrain, the diaries of other backpackers in these regions, and the weather at that time, it is indeed remarkable they made it that far, and showed great strength.
 I have been to Death Valley in August and wandered out briefly in 120F.
 We ran back to our van whimpering after just a few minutes outside.

 - I found Tom Mahood’s dedication, insight and tenacity admirable.
 If it it weren’t for him, this group’s fate would remain unknown to their families.
 This is also a story of quickly nature can become dangerous, and why it is important to be prepared.
 And in the wilderness the known is better than the unknown.

 - I actually spent some time looking for older satellite imagery of the area — from 1996 and around.
 You can go the US Geological Survey site (http://earthexplorer.usgs.gov) and use the Earth Explorer to find older imagery.